-August 14, 1994 Bob Dylan, who refused an invitation to the original 1969 festival, performs on the last day of Woodstock '94, singing "It Ain't Me Babe," "It's All Over Now, Baby Blue," "Masters Of War," "Masters Of War," and "Highway 61 Revisited" on the main North Stage.
+August 14, 1994 Bob Dylan, who refused an invitation to the original 1969 festival, performs on the last day of Woodstock '94, singing "It Ain't Me Babe," "It's All Over Now, Baby Blue," "Masters Of War," "Just Like A Woman," and "Highway 61 Revisited" on the main North Stage.
 Over on the South Stage, Green Day frontman Billie Joe Armstrong wallops fistfuls of mud at fans and incites an all-out mudfight.
 Bassist Mike Dirnt gets his front teeth knocked out by a security guard in the chaos.

 June 18, 1978 Grace Slick takes the stage with Jefferson Starship at the Lorelei Festival in Hamburg, Germany, in a state of drunkenness.
 After she taunts the crowd with comments about Nazis and World War II, the crowd riots, destroying much of their equipment.
 Slick does not return to the band until 1983.

 December 1, 1976 The Sex Pistols appear on the Today programme on London regional TV as a last-minute substitute for Queen.
-After being goaded by host Bill Grundy they swear repeatedly, including the dreaded "F" word, marking the first time blatant profanity aired on British television.More
+After being goaded by host Bill Grundy, they swear repeatedly, including the dreaded "F" word, shocking sensitive viewers.More

 March 12, 1974 John Lennon and Nilsson get drunk and disorderly at a Smothers Brothers comedy show at the Troubadour in Los Angeles.
 They get thrown out, and Nilsson takes heat in the press for being a bad influence on Lennon.
 Said Nilsson: "It ruined my reputation for 10 years.
 Get one Beatle drunk and look what happens."